a-reda/powerenjoy-se2/PPD/project-plan.md

 #### Operator

-- Insert cars, zones, charging stations and users: This operations have a low complexity therefore they contribute with 12 FPs all together.
+- Insert cars, zones, charging stations and users: This operations have a low complexity therefore they contribute with 3 FPs each.
-- Validate user: This operation have a low complexity as it requires searching the user then validating his account.
+- Validate user: This operation have an average complexity as it requires searching the user then validating his account.
 This will account for 4 FPs.

 #### User

 - User registration: The user need to enter his personal information in order to create an account.
 In this step, data validation is required.
 Therefore, this operation have an average complexity.
 It will represent 4FPs.
 - Login: The user enters his credentials and they should be validated at the level of the server.
-This operation contributes with 5FPs.
+This operation contributes with 4FPs.
 - Reservations: The user should be able to create new reservation, modify them and also delete them.
-This is a high complexity operation as it requires to verify the current available cars.
-The reservation creation will account for 8 FPs while the modification and deletion are 4 FPs each.
+The creation operation is a high complexity operation as it requires to verify the current available cars.
+The reservation creation will account for 6 FPs while the modification and deletion are 3 FPs each.

 #### Cars